-Dr Ying Zhou
+Professor Ying Zhou

-Dr Ying Zhou is a Reader in Human Resource Management at Surrey Business School.
-Her research focuses on occupation, job quality and employee well-being.
-Ying has won multiple research grants from the Economic and Social Research Council, the UK government and the European Foundation for the Improvement of Living and Working Conditions (with a total of £1.3 million) to examine job quality, employee performance and well-being in UK and Europe.
-Ying’s research has been presented to the UK Cabinet Office, OECD and the European Commission and cited in UK, French and EU policy documents.
-She received Surrey Business School’s Research Impact Award in 2018 and Mid-Career Researcher of the Year Award in 2019.
+Professor Ying Zhou is Director of the Future of Work Research Centre at the University of Surrey.
+Her research is focused on job quality, occupation, and employee well-being.
+She has won research grants from the Economic and Social Research Council, the UK Government, the European Foundation for the Improvement of Living and Working Conditions, and the Chartered Institute of Personnel and Development (with a total of £1.8 million) to analyse job quality and employee well-being in the UK and Europe.
+Her research has been presented to the UK Cabinet Office, House of Commons, OECD, European Commission, European Council and cited in a wide range of policy documents.
+She is a recipient of the Surrey Business School Impact Award.

 Member of the Academy of Management (AoM)

 Surrey Business School joins forces with local business and national networks to support Covid-19 'bounce-back'